-Having tested several machine learning models and conducted multiple sentiment analysis experiments, we attempt to answer the research questions we set earlier (Section \ref{sec:rqs}).
+Having tested several machine learning models and conducted multiple sentiment analysis experiments, we attempt to answer the research questions we set in Section \ref{sec:rqs}.

-\paragraph{Sentiment analysis classifier:} When considering which is the best sentiment analysis classifier for our particular use case it is clear that language models like `Bertweet-Sent' and `XLM-T-Sent' are the correct choice.
-As seen in Section \ref{sec:models_evaluation} language models outperform lexicon-based approaches and traditional machine learning models.
-However, there is no necessary clear winner when selecting between language models.
-In our use-case we used `XLM-T-Sent' for most of our experiments as its performance is consistent for all languages studied while also achieving the best scores for Greek and Spanish.
-Finally, as our dataset contains tweets in other languages too, i.e. Turkish, Catalan, Welsh, using a multilingual model like `XLM-T-Sent' is ideal.
-On the other hand, if our dataset was made only be English tweets then our results indicate that `Bertweet-Sent' would have been a better choice.
+\paragraph{Sentiment analysis classifier (RQ1)} When considering which is the best sentiment analysis classifier for our particular use case, language models such as `Bertweet-Sent' and `XLM-T-Sent' prove to be the most suitable.
+As shown in our evaluation (Section \ref{sec:models_evaluation}), language models outperform lexicon-based approaches and traditional machine learning models.
+However, there is no clear winner when selecting between language models.
+In our use case, we decided to use `XLM-T-Sent' for most of our experiments as its performance is consistent for all languages studied while also achieving the best scores for Greek and Spanish.
+Finally, as our dataset contains tweets in other languages too, i.e., Turkish, Catalan, Welsh, using a multilingual model like `XLM-T-Sent' is more convenient to ensure that minority languages are also represented.
+On the other hand, if our dataset was made only by English tweets then our results indicate that `Bertweet-Sent' would have been a better choice.

-\paragraph{Virality and sentiment correlation:} Similarly to what previous research has indicated, our experiments confirm that the sentiment of tweets from MPs is an important factor for predicting their popularity.
-By utilizing the sentiment output of `XLM-T-Sent' we performed statistical tests (Chi-square and Kruskal-Wallis H-test) which suggest that there is differences in the distribution of retweets between positive and negative sentiment (being negative tweets more directly correlated with popularity).
+\paragraph{Virality and sentiment correlation (RQ2)} Similarly to what previous research has indicated, our experiments confirm that the sentiment of tweets from MPs is an important factor for predicting their popularity.
+By utilising the sentiment output of `XLM-T-Sent' we performed statistical tests (Chi-square and Kruskal-Wallis H-test) which show that there is a statistically significant difference in the distribution of retweets between positive and negative sentiment (being negative tweets more directly correlated with popularity).
 These results are supported by the Negative Binomial and Poisson regression models that were tested while using as a dependent variable the retweet count and the sentiment as a predictor.
 The regression results also reveal that negative sentiment has a larger impact on the tweet's network penetration ability.
 More details about the regression analysis can be found in Section \ref{sec:sentvir}.